jkbrzt/macos-fn-toggle/README.md

 `fn-toggle.app` pragmatically toggles the
 **"Use all F1, F2, etc. keys as standard function keys"** option in macOS System Preferences.
-A task that is tedious when done manually, which especially programmers tend to do often.
+A task that is tedious when done manually, which especially keyboard-heavy users, such as programmers, tend to do very often.

 ![keyboard settings](https://github.com/jkbrzt/macos-fn-toggle/blob/master/Screenshots/keyboard-settings.png)